custap80/instr/README.md

 - `Flute2`: Same as Flute, with detune

 ## Development
 To use this locally.
-It needs to run your own server, not to open HTML directly.
-Otherwise it would cause CORS issue.
+It needs to run from host server, not to open HTML directly (otherwise it would cause CORS issue).
 - Clone this repo
 - Run `simple-server.bat`
-- Open URL `localhost:8000` on the browser.
+- Open URL `localhost:8000` or `127.0.0.1:8000` on the browser.

+## Workaround
+Mainly developed for chrome-based browser.
+There are small problems on firefox.
+- Right and left `shift` keycode are not captured in firefox.
+Try [this](https://www.toptal.com/developers/keycode) if it does
+- Delayed `setTimeout` and `setInterval` on firefox.
+There's obvious difference on `flute.html`

 ## References
 - [Tone.js](https://github.com/Tonejs/Tone.js)